nginxinc/ansible-role-nginx-controller-license/README.md

 -- All the below variables are required --

-`license` - A base64 encoded string of your NGINX Controller license file.
+`nginx_controller_license` - A base64 encoded string of your NGINX Controller license file.
 Has to be one line, with no line endings or carriage returns.
 The below example uses the b64encode filter to do this encoding.

-`controller.fqdn` - The FQDN / hostname of your Controller server.
+`nginx_controller_fqdn` - The FQDN / hostname of your Controller server.

-`controller.auth_token` - Authentication token for NGINX Controller.
-You can use the `nginxinc.nginx-controller-generate-token` role to set this variable.
+`nginx_controller_auth_token` - Authentication token for NGINX Controller.
+You can use the `nginxinc.nginx_controller_generate_token` role to set this variable.

 Dependencies
 ------------